-Not every social analtyics tool performs well right out of the box.
+Not every social analytics tool performs well right out of the box.
 Sentiment analysis tools, like Trackur, need some training.
 As you spend time correcting the incorrect categorizations, the tools become better at determining sentiment about your brands.

 Monitoring the RIGHT metrics

-Not every data point on your social analytics reports is important — and not every one is equally important.
+Not every data point on your social analytics reports is important — and not everyone is equally important.
 Vanity metrics, Likes, Followers, etc, don’t mean much.
 Vanity metrics more likely represent your POTENTIAL rather than actual performance.
-Activating that potential is the key, so focus on metrics indicating you’re achieving your potential — shares, comments, clicks, sign ups, etc.
+Activating that potential is the key, so focus on metrics indicating you’re achieving your potential — shares, comments, clicks, sign-ups, etc.

 But, don’t forget metrics that contribute to your marketing funnel by focusing on only those elements comprising your funnel — things like sentiment, awareness, likability, authority, … all contribute to getting people into your funnel and successfully moving them through the funnel.
-In fact, if you build a good foundation — smooth process through the funnel — you can actually focus primarily on these other metrics.
+In fact, if you build a good foundation — a smooth process through the funnel — you can actually focus primarily on these other metrics.